Discrete Microlocal Morse Theory: Introduction

-\paragraph*{Main Results.} Broadly, this paper develops computational methods for the bounded derived category sheaves of finite-dimensional vector spaces on finite posets with the Alexandrov topology.
-Our main contributions are: \begin{enumerate} \item We establish the existence and uniqueness of a minimal injective resolution of a given complex of sheaves (Theorem \ref{thm:main-result}, Corollary \ref{cor:existence}, Theorem \ref{thm:minimal_injective_complex}).
-We give an inductive algorithm for computing minimal injective resolutions (Algorithm \ref{algo:injective_resolution_tail}), and prove correctness of the algorithm (Section~\ref{sec:algo_minimal}). \item For the constant sheaf on a simplicial complex, we give an asymptotically tight bound on the complexity of Algorithm \ref{algo:injective_resolution_tail} (Proposition \ref{prop:upper_bound_on_SC} and Corollary \ref{cor:complexity}). \item We give an explicit description of the set of objects and morphisms for (a skeleton of) the bounded derived category of sheaves on a finite poset (Definition \ref{def:derived-category}). \item We give algorithms for computing right derived (proper) pushforward and (proper) pullback functors along order preserving maps of posets (Section \ref{sec:derived-functors}). \item We give a novel definition of the discrete microsupport for a complex of sheaves in the derived category of sheaves on a finite poset (Definition \ref{def:microsupport}). \item We prove a microlocal generalization of the discrete Morse theorem and inequalities (Theorem \ref{thm:microlocal-morse} and \ref{thm:micro-morse-ineq}). \item A python software package implementing the algorithms developed in this paper is freely available at \url{https://github.com/OnDraganov/desc}~\cite{BrownDraganov}.
+\paragraph*{Main Results} Broadly, this paper develops computational methods for the bounded derived category sheaves of finite-dimensional vector spaces on finite posets with the Alexandrov topology.
+Our main contributions are: \begin{enumerate} \item We establish the existence and uniqueness of a \emph{minimal} injective resolution of a given complex of sheaves (Theorem \ref{thm:minimal_injective_complex}).
+We formulate an inductive algorithm for computing minimal injective resolutions (Algorithm~\ref{algo:injective_resolution_tail}) using elementary methods from linear algebra.
+For the constant sheaf on a simplicial complex, we give an asymptotically tight bound on the complexity of Algorithm \ref{algo:injective_resolution_tail} (Proposition \ref{prop:upper_bound_on_SC} and Corollary \ref{cor:complexity}). \item We give an explicit description of the set of objects and morphisms for (a skeleton of) the bounded derived category of sheaves on a finite poset in terms of `labeled matrices' (Definition \ref{def:derived-category}), and provide algorithms for computing right derived (proper) pushforward and (proper) pullback functors along order preserving maps of posets (Section \ref{sec:derived-functors}).
+See~\ref{app:section:correspondence} for the correspondence between Definition~\ref{def:derived-category} and the standard definition of a derived category. \item We give a novel definition of the discrete microsupport for a complex of sheaves in the derived category of sheaves on a finite poset (Definition \ref{def:microsupport}), and prove a microlocal generalization of the discrete Morse theorem and inequalities (Theorem \ref{thm:microlocal-morse} and \ref{thm:micro-morse-ineq}). \item A Python software package implementing the algorithms developed in this paper is freely available at \url{https://github.com/OnDraganov/desc}~\cite{BrownDraganov}.
+It demonstrates the utility of our approach---for a simplicial complex with a few thousands of simplices, the computation of the minimal injective resolution of the constant sheaf as well as (proper) pushforwards/pullbacks of said resolution take just several seconds on a regular laptop.

 \end{enumerate} One pedagogical benefit of our approach is that while sheaf theory is an indispensable component of our proofs, the computations we describe make no fundamental use of sheaves or category theory, hopefully making these calculations more accessible to anyone with knowledge of linear algebra and elementary poset combinatorics.